ExchangeDyn/webhook-trader/README.md

 # Webhook Trader
 Webhook crypto trader.
-Intended to be used along with TradingView and a crypto exchange.
+Intended to be used along with TradingView and any crypto exchange.

 ## Current state of the project
 It receives a webhook and places a Limit Order on Binance.